joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

 ([fivethirtyeight](https://fivethirtyeight.com/features/can-you-stay-awake-for-50-hours-and-solve-150-puzzles/))

-These puzzles were part of the 2018 MIT [Mystery Hunt](http://www.mit.edu/~puzzle/).
+These puzzles (there are seven similar maps in addition to this one) were part of the 2018 MIT [Mystery Hunt](http://www.mit.edu/~puzzle/).

 ## Solution: